Interview with Dr Felicia Rosenthal, CEO, CellGenix

-Interviewer: In terms of cell- and tissue-based products, researchers are focusing on a number of design and development processes to ensure product success.
-As a provider of raw materials for the manufacture of advanced therapeutics, can you tell us how the field has processed in the last 12 months?
+Interviewer: In terms of cell and tissue-based products, researchers are focusing on a number of design and development processes to ensure product success.
+As a provider of raw materials for manufacturing, can you tell us how the field has progressed in the last year?

 What stood out for us is the rapid expansion and maturation of the field as more players are approaching late-stage clinical development and market authorization.
 We see this reflected in an increased demand for GMP-grade raw materials and discussions about how to ensure their availability throughout late clinical stages and commercialization.
 These developments show the importance of high quality GMP-grade reagents for safe, reliable and successful ATMP manufacturing.
 To be able to fulfill this increasing demand we have started facility expansions at our headquarters.
 This will enable us to grow with our customers into their commercial phase.

 Furthermore, we saw an increased focus on automation and customization.
 As a provider of GMP-grade raw materials we are very interested to see how this will impact the need for customized raw materials.
 In certain production settings it would be advantageous to have for example medium in a special bag or cytokines in different forms (e.g. larger fill sizes, bulk material, mixture of cytokines).

 Interviewer: In recent years, regulatory agencies have begun to recognise an increasing need for guidance of raw materials used for the production of ATMP.
 Despite arising guidance, dedicated regulations for the GMP compliant manufacturing of ATMPs and associated quality requirements of raw materials are still in development.
 Which quality requirements do you think are vital to meet increasing quality and safety concerns?

 We think the following three critical quality requirements are vital to meet increasing quality and safety concerns: